 Your first questions will be deliberately vague.
 Cast a wide net, put your lead at ease, and they will answer very freely, revealing what they value most.

 Follow up.
 Listen for keywords and tie your next question to your prospect’s response.
-This shapes the direction the conversation naturally, and in the end, save you time.
+This shapes the direction of the conversation naturally, and in the end, saves you time.

 Next Steps for Your Sales Prospecting